MikeTangoSierra/Trading212-Portfolio-Poller/README.md

 - Currently Open Biggest Winning Position
 - Currently Open Biggest Losing Position

+## What We Write To MongoDB
+- Currently Open Positions
+- Overall Profit/Loss

 ## Coming Soon
 - Functionality to store statistics within a database
 - Variablised inputs for application passed in via Dockerfile (Which API endpoint to use, API Key/Token, Database Endpoint/Credentials and more!)